Inedo/inedo-docs/Content/proget/feeds/debian.md

 Regardless of whether you generate the secret key with ProGet or upload your own, you will need to add its matching public key to apt.

-To add a feed's public key for Apt to use, first you need to download and dearmor the public key file:
+To add a feed's public key for Apt to use, first you need to download the public key file:

 ```sh
 sudo curl -fsSL -o /etc/apt/keyrings/{feed-name}.gpg https://{proget-server}/debian/keys/{feed-name}.gpg